-The traditional method for grinding a bevel on edge tools uses a powered mechanical grinder.
-This is the method typically described in historical woodworking books that describe the the work of craftsman making furniture and joinery for a living.
+The traditional method for grinding a bevel on edge tools uses a mechanical grinder.
+This is the method typically described in historical woodworking books that explain the the methods of craftsman making furniture and joinery for a living.

 Here are some extracts from the literature published in the 18th, 19th and 20th century where this approach to sharpening is described.

 Steam, water and hand powered mechanical grinders were still in common use in the 19th and early 20th century